Model (person): Fitness models

-Commercial print and on-camera models
+Commercial models

-Commercial print models generally appear in print ads for non-fashion products, and in television commercials.
-Commercial print models can earn up to $250 an hour.
-Commercial print models are usually non-exclusive, and primarily work in one location.

-There are several large fashion agencies that have commercial print divisions, including Ford Models in the United States.

 Promotional models

-A promotional model is a model hired to drive consumer demand for a product, service, brand, or concept by directly interacting with potential consumers.
+A promotional model is a model hired to drive consumer demand for a product, service, brand, or concept by interacting in person with potential consumers.
 The vast majority of promotional models tend to be attractive in physical appearance.
 They serve to provide information about the product or service and make it appealing to consumers.
-While the length of interaction may be short, the promotional model delivers a live experience that reflects on the product or service he or she is representing.
+While the interaction length may be short, the promotional model delivers a live experience that reflects on the product or service he or she represents.
 This form of marketing touches fewer consumers for the cost than traditional advertising media (such as print, radio, and television); however, the consumer's perception of a brand, product, service, or company is often more profoundly affected by a live person-to-person experience.

 Marketing campaigns that make use of promotional models may take place in stores or shopping malls, at tradeshows, special promotional events, clubs, or even at outdoor public spaces.
-Promotional models may also be used as TV host/anchor for interviewing celebrities such as at film awards, sports events, etc. They are often held at high traffic locations to reach as many consumers as possible, or at venues at which a particular type of target consumer is expected to be present.
+Promotional models may also be used as TV hosts/anchors for interviewing celebrities at film awards, sports events, etc. They are often held at high-traffic locations to reach as many consumers as possible or at venues where a particular type of target consumer is expected to be present.

 Spokesmodels

 "Spokesmodel" is a term used for a model who is employed to be associated with a specific brand in advertisements.
 A spokesmodel may be a celebrity used only in advertisements (in contrast to a brand ambassador who is also expected to represent the company at various events), but more often the term refers to a model who is not a celebrity in their own right.
-A classic example of the spokesmodel are the models hired to be the Marlboro Man between 1954 and 1999.
+A classic example of the spokesmodel is the models hired to be the Marlboro Man between 1954 and 1999.

 Trade show models

-Trade show models work a trade show floorspace or booth, and represent a company to attendees.
+Trade show models work a trade show floorspace or booth and represent a company to attendees.
 Trade show models are typically not regular employees of the company, but are freelancers hired by the company renting the booth space.
-They are hired for several reasons: trade show models can make a company's booth more visibly distinguishable from the hundreds of other booths with which it competes for attendee attention.
+They are hired for several reasons: trade show models can make a company's booth more visible from the hundreds of other booths competing for attendee attention.
 They are articulate and quickly learn and explain or disseminate information on the company and its product(s) and service(s).
-And they can assist a company in handling a large number of attendees which the company might otherwise not have enough employees to accommodate, possibly increasing the number of sales or leads resulting from participation in the show.
+And they can assist a company in handling a large number of attendees, which the company might otherwise not have enough employees to accommodate, possibly increasing the number of sales or leads resulting from participation in the show.